KubeBlocks

 Broker RoleDescription

-Master brokerAccepts producer writes; optionally serves consumer reads depending on read preference
+Master brokerAccepts producer writes; assigned brokerId=0 at startup; optionally serves consumer reads

-Slave brokerReplicates from the master via the HA replication port (10912); serves consumer reads when configured
+Slave brokerReplicates from the master via the HA replication port (10912); assigned brokerId≥1; serves consumer reads when configured

 Traffic Routing

-Producers and consumers connect to NameServer (port 9876) at startup to fetch topic routing information, then connect directly to the appropriate broker master using addresses obtained from NameServer.
-HA replication traffic between broker replicas flows over port 10912 via the headless service.
+Producers and consumers connect to NameServer (port 9876) at startup to fetch topic routing information.
+NameServer returns the direct pod addresses of broker masters — clients then connect to brokers directly using these addresses, bypassing any ClusterIP.
+HA replication traffic between broker replicas flows over port 10912 via the per-shard headless service.

 Automatic Failover